 Commercial Code Enforcement

 The Commercial Enforcement Section is responsible for enforcing the building codes as they apply to all commercial businesses.
-New ordinances have been passed that impact Vacant Buildings and Abandoned Property in Pre-Foreclosure.
+New ordinances have been passed that impact Vacant Buildings.

 Fire Code Violations

 Existing buildings are inspected for compliance with fire codes and building safety codes.
 Many owners can avoid violations by learning what are the most commonly cited violations.
 Download our Common Fire Code Violation Brochure (DNS-149) for more information.

 There isn't a set amount for a single fire code violation.
 Under penalties or failure to comply (200-19), violations that are cited on a notice from our department an owner may be subjected to prosecution and to daily penalties of $150 to $10,000 in the manner provided in Section 200-19.